BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 `sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_current_accumulative_consumption_peak`

+!!! warning
+    This will only be available if you have specified you have a [Octopus Home Mini](../setup/account.md#home-mini).
+Do not set unless you have one

+!!! info
+    An export equivalent of this sensor does not exist because the data is not available

 The total consumption reported by the meter for the current day that applied during peak hours.
 This is [disabled by default](../faq.md#there-are-entities-that-are-disabled-why-are-they-disabled-and-how-do-i-enable-them).
 This will only be populated if you're on a tariff with two available rates.

 | Attribute | Type | Description |